-This initiative invites any groups or organisations that represent the local community to submit a proposal for funding from the LHI Initiative.
+This initiative invites any groups or organisations that represent the local community to submit a proposal for funding from the Local Highways Improvement (LHI) initiative.
 This fund offers residents the chance to bring forward their own highway improvements within their community.

 Schemes are delivered by the County Council on a jointly funded basis and applicants are able to apply for funding of up to £15,000 as a contribution to their scheme.
 The applicant is expected to provide a minimum contribution of 10% of the total scheme cost.